LuuppiChan/luupycards/README.md

 # Luupycards
 Flip card game written in Python
+I was inspired to make a this thanks to "[Nihongo Quest](https://store.steampowered.com/app/1556070/Nihongo_Quest/)".

 # Why the name?
 `Luup`: Part of my nickname Luuppi (which literally means "loop") and it kind of references to the gameplay where you can play the cards on a loop.